 Please indicate on your Guest Registration Form whether you want to rent a sleep kit or if you prefer to bring your own.

 - Sleep Kit: Can be rented for $40 per person.
 Sleep kits include a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
-(We recommend bringing your own in an attempt to limit exposure to infectious disease)

 - Sleeping Pad Only: The deluxe 3-inch thick air-filled pad alone may be rented for $15.

 Trip Preparation Checklist

 ☐ Consider Purchasing Travel Protection: Because there are costs that you will incur if you cancel your reservation after the rescission period, or in the event you need to be evacuated during the trip due to illness or injury, we strongly encourage our guests to purchase an optional travel protection plan.
 A travel protection plan can reimburse you for non-refundable payments for cancellations due to covered medical reasons; and trip participants must understand that in the event of illness or injury on a wilderness trip, evacuation can be prolonged, difficult and expensive.
 For complete details and to purchase the plan we highly recommend, visit: https://www.oars.com/tpp

 Please note to be eligible for coverage for pre-existing medical conditions, you must purchase the plan within 21 days of your initial trip payment and you must be medically fit to travel at the time you pay for the plan.
 Coverage does not take effect until the plan premium has been paid.